gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 * Plugins can also implement `createPages` and create pages for you

-You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create [hybrid pages (dynamic/client-only pages)](/docs/creating-hybrid-pages-with-static-and-dynamic-components).
+You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create [client-only routes](/docs/creating-client-only-routes/).

 ## Debugging help